zulip/zulip/help/view-and-edit-your-message-drafts.md

 Zulip automatically saves the content of your message as a draft when you close the compose box, ensuring that you never lose your work.
 When you start composing, the most recently edited draft for the conversation you are composing to automatically appears in the compose box.
-Drafts are saved for 30 days.

 !!! warn ""